Epson Sees Increased Email Conversion Rates and Cost Savings with a Customer Data Hub

 “We told the global web committee that we had an opportunity here to really develop business intelligence as a practice as opposed to the one-off requests that we were getting for data from a global perspective or regional perspective,” says Huang.

-With the goal of having a global marketing perspective, Epson selected Tealium as their Universal Data Hub to build out their data and analytics solution and create stronger data governance.
+With the goal of having a global marketing perspective, Epson selected Tealium as their Customer Data Hub to build out their data and analytics solution and create stronger data governance.

 Tealium iQ™ Tag Management allowed Epson to develop a scalable tag management solution that would unite all its marketing technologies and standardize data at the source.
 Additionally, by tapping into Tealium’s extensions ecosystem, Epson was able to use a variable that allowed them to properly populate tags so that they could have reporting and analysis available on day one of going live.